Two Russians charged over ex-spy's nerve agent poisoning

 Police released a series of images of the men as they traveled through London and Salisbury between March 2 and March 4.

-Investigators say the two men flew back to Moscow from Heathrow Airport on the evening of March 4, hours after the Skripals were found collapsed on a park bench in Salisbury.
+Investigators say the two men flew back to Moscow from Heathrow Airport on the evening of March 4, hours after the Skripals were found collapsed on the park bench.

 Basu said traces of Novichok contamination were found in the London hotel room where the two men had stayed.